-Members Primary Responsibilities # of Meetings in 2018 Mr. Naylor (Chair) Mr. Alves Selecting, evaluating, compensating and overseeing the independent registered public accounting firm 10 Senator Snowe Ms. Zane Receiving reports from our internal audit, risk management and independent liquidity review functions on the results of risk management reviews and assessments, including the Company's internal control system over operational and regulatory controls and of the adequacy of the processes for controlling the Company's activities and managing its risk Reviewing the audit plan, changes in the audit plan, the nature, timing, scope and results of the audit, and any audit problems or difficulties and management's response Overseeing our financial reporting activities, including our annual report, and accounting standards and principles followed (including any significant changes in such standards and principles) Reviewing and discussing with management and the independent auditor, as appropriate, the effectiveness of the Company's internal control over financial reporting and the Company's disclosure controls and procedures Reviewing our major financial risk exposures, the Company's risk assessment and risk management practices and the guidelines, policies and processes for risk assessment and risk management In conjunction with the Risk Committee, overseeing our risk guidelines and policies relating to financial statements, financial systems, financial reporting processes, compliance and auditing, and allowance for loan losses Approving audit and non-audit services provided by the independent registered public accounting firm •Meeting with management and the independent registered public accounting firm to review and discuss our financial statements and other matters required to be reviewed under applicable legal, regulatory or NYSE requirements •Establishing and overseeing procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls and auditing matters •Overseeing our internal audit function, including reviewing its organization, performance and audit findings, and reviewing our disclosure and internal controls Overseeing the Company's compliance with legal, ethical and regulatory requirements (other than those assigned to other committees of the Board) and related processes and programs Mr. Alves Senator Snowe Mr. Alves public accounting firm Senator Snowe •Receiving reports from our internal audit, risk management reviews and assessments, including the Company's internal control system over operational and regulatory controls and of the adequacy of the processes for controlling the Company's activities and managing its risk •Reviewing the audit plan, changes in the audit plan, the nature, timing, scope and results of the audit, and any audit problems or difficulties and management's response •Overseeing our financial reporting activities, including our annual report, and accounting standards and principles followed (including any significant changes in such standards and principles) •Reviewing and discussing with management and the independent auditor, as appropriate, the effectiveness of the Company's internal control over financial reporting and the Company's disclosure controls and procedures •Reviewing our major financial risk exposures, the Company's risk assessment and risk management practices and the guidelines, policies and processes for risk assessment and risk management and the Risk Committee, overseeing our risk guidelines and policies relating to financial statements, financial systems, financial reporting processes, compliance and auditing, and allowance for loan losses •Approving audit and non-audit services provided by the independent registered public accounting firm to review and discuss our financial statements and other matters required to be reviewed under applicable legal, regulatory on NYSE requirements •Approving audit and overseeing procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls and auditing matters
+Committees Members Primary Responsibilities # of Meetings in 2019 Audit Mr. Naylor (Chair) Mr. Alves Selecting, evaluating, compensating and overseeing the independent registered public accounting firm 11 Senator Snowe Ms. Zane Receiving reports from our internal audit, risk management and independent liquidity review functions on the results of risk management reviews and assessments, including the Company's internal control system over operational and regulatory controls and of the adequacy of the processes for controlling the Company's activities and managing its risk Reviewing the audit plan, changes in the audit plan, the nature, timing, scope and results of the audit, and any audit problems or difficulties and management's response Overseeing our financial reporting activities, including our annual report, and accounting standards and principles followed (including any significant changes in such standards and principles) Reviewing and discussing with management and the independent auditor, as appropriate, the effectiveness of the Company's internal control over financial reporting and the Company's disclosure controls and procedures Reviewing our major financial risk exposures, the Company's risk assessment and risk management practices and the guidelines, policies and processes for risk assessment and risk management In conjunction with the Risk Committee, overseeing our risk guidelines and policies relating to financial statements, financial systems, financial reporting processes, compliance and auditing, and allowance for loan losses Approving audit and non-audit services provided by the independent registered public accounting firm Meeting with management and the independent registered public accounting firm to review and discuss our financial statements, any critical audit matters (CAMs) and other matters required to be reviewed under applicable legal, regulatory or NYSE requirements Establishing and overseeing procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls and auditing matters Approving the appointment of, evaluating and, when appropriate, approving the replacement of the Chief Audit Executive Overseeing our internal audit function, including reviewing its organization, performance and audit findings, and reviewing our disclosure and internal controls Overseeing the Company's compliance with legal, ethical and regulatory requirements (other than those assigned to other committees of the Board) and related processes and programs